Are you stuck when you are not able to get the loan you need?

 Not everyone may have a sterling credit record but the good news is, it is entirely within your power and control to rebuild your credit health.

-Now I have showed you 5 ways to improve your credit score, but you know credit is not something that grows by leaps and bounds.
+Now I have shown you 5 ways to improve your credit score, but you know credit is not something that grows by leaps and bounds.
 Nevertheless, if you treat it right and be consistent, it will not fail you but push your score in the right direction.